Radiator change on Austin Mini

 Op 14

-Remove the spacers and silent blocks from the upper radiator bracket.
+Remove the sleeves and grommets from the radiator top bracket.
 They come off very easily by hand.

 Advertisement